pikepdf/pikepdf/docs/index.rst

 Requirements
 ~~~~~~~~~~~~

-pikepdf currently requires **Python 3.5+**.
+pikepdf currently requires **Python 3.6+**.
 There are no plans to backport to
-2.7 or older versions in the 3.x series.
+2.7 or older versions in the 3.x series. pikepdf 1.x supports Python 3.5.

-Support for Python 3.5 will end in September 2020, when Python 3.5 itself reaches
-"end of life".

 Similar libraries
 ~~~~~~~~~~~~~~~~~